ericgio/react-bootstrap-typeahead/CONTRIBUTING.md

 ### Be descriptive and use specific examples
 Don't simply say "This doesn't work."
 Please post examples of your code if you think you've run into a bug, or include an in-depth description of your use-case if you're asking for a feature.

+### "Can you add a prop for {X}?"
+My goal with this component is to provide out-of-the-box functionality for common use-cases, and a flexible API so developers can customize the behavior in all other cases.
+I feel strongly that React components with a long list of highly specific props are simply not well thought out.
+Given that, it's unlikely I'll add a prop for your specific case unless you can convince me that it's much more common than I think.

+If you have a use-case that isn't covered by the current API and you want to request support for it, please try to frame your problem in a general way, and suggest a solution that might also work for another person who has similar, but slightly different constraints.

 ## Pull Requests